distributed-system-analysis/pbench/docs/API/V1/list.md

 authenticated user; specifying `private` will show only the authenticated user's private datasets, while specifying `public` will show only `public` datasets (regardless of ownership).

+`daterange` boolean \
+Instead of returning a filtered set of datasets, return only the upload timestamps of the oldest and most recent datasets in the filtered set.
+This may be useful for initializing a date picker.
+If no datasets are selected by the specified filters, the `from` and `to` keys (see [results](#dataset-date-range)) will not be returned.

 `end` date/time \
 Select only datasets created on or before the specified time.
 Time should be